EdgarAgRod/Traditional_Imagined_Speech_Paradigm/README.md

 # Traditional Imagined Speech Paradigm
-This paradigm is based on the work of [https://pubmed.ncbi.nlm.nih.gov/28745299/](Nguyen 2018).
+This paradigm is based on the work of [Nguyen 2018](https://pubmed.ncbi.nlm.nih.gov/28745299/).

 ## How to run

 0. Before Running
-- Install OpenViBe Desginer.
+- Install OpenViBe Designer.

 1. Setting up the Paradigm.
 - Open "TraditionalParadigm.xml" using OpenViBE Designer